mirkobunse/CriticalDifferenceDiagrams.jl/docs/src/python-wrapper.md

 ## Getting started

-You need a working Julia installation on your system.
-To install Julia, please refer to [the official instructions](https://julialang.org/downloads/platform/#linux_and_freebsd).
-The wrapper, including all dependies, can then be installed with pip:
+The wrapper can be installed with pip:

 ```
 pip install https://github.com/mirkobunse/CriticalDifferenceDiagrams.jl/archive/py.tar.gz
+python -c "import CriticalDifferenceDiagrams_jl"
 ```

+The second step ensures that all Julia dependencies, including Julia itself, are installed.

 The example plot from the [Home](@ref) section is then generated with the following Python code: